 What Makes a Software Tool HIPAA Compliant?

-When it comes to software, there are certain indications of the tool’s HIPAA compliance.
-Software HIPAA compliance really boils down to two things.
-Does the tool have safeguards to keep patient data private and secure?
+When it comes to software, there are specific indications of the tool’s HIPAA compliance.
+Software HIPAA compliance boils down to two things.
+Does the software have safeguards to keep patient data private and secure?
 Does the software provider sign business associate agreements?

 What Are HIPAA Safeguards?

 HIPAA safeguards are measures that a healthcare organization puts into place to protect the confidentiality, integrity, and availability of protected health information (PHI).
 HIPAA categorizes safeguards into three groups – administrative, physical, and technical.